You’ve been diagnosed with lung cancer. What now?

 Clinical Research Trials

-Through our participation in US Oncology Research, we can provide our patients access to cutting-edge and innovative clinical trials in a comfortable and convenient setting in many regions of Virginia.
+The lung cancer doctors at VOA can provide our patients access to cutting-edge and innovative clinical trials in a comfortable and convenient setting in many regions of Virginia.
 We offer clinical trials that are not available anywhere else in our area and are currently offering multiple trials for eligible lung cancer patients.

 Learn more and view open lung cancer clinical trials by visiting our Clinical Trials & Research page.
 Be sure to ask your physician if any of our current clinical trials are a good fit for you.